Case File

 1990

-• Tanzania recognized that it needed modern air traffic control radar since at least 1990, when coverage failed over the capital Dar es Salaam.
+• Tanzania recognised that it needed modern air traffic control radar since at least 1990, when coverage failed over the capital Dar es Salaam.

 1992